Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Abstract

 \section{Abstract}

 3D Visual Grounding (3DVG) involves localizing target objects in 3D point clouds based on natural language.
-While prior work has made strides using textual descriptions, leveraging spoken language—known as Audio-based 3D Visual Grounding—remains underexplored and challenging.
+While prior work has made strides using textual descriptions, leveraging spoken language-known as Audio-based 3D Visual Grounding-remains underexplored and challenging.
 Motivated by advances in automatic speech recognition (ASR) and speech representation learning, we propose Audio-3DVG, a simple yet effective framework that integrates audio and spatial information for enhanced grounding.
 Rather than treating speech as a monolithic input, we decompose the task into two complementary components.
-First, we introduce Object Mention Detection, a multi-label classification task that explicitly identifies which objects are referred to in the audio, enabling more structured audio-scene reasoning.
-Second, we propose an Audio-Guided Attention module that captures interactions between candidate objects and relational speech cues, improving target discrimination in cluttered scenes.
-To support benchmarking, we synthesize audio descriptions for standard 3DVG datasets, including ScanRefer, Sr3D, and Nr3D.
-Experimental results demonstrate that Audio-3DVG not only achieves new state-of-the-art performance in audio-based grounding, but also competes with text-based methods—highlighting the promise of integrating spoken language into 3D vision tasks.
+First, we introduce \textit{i) Object Mention Detection}, a multi-label classification task that explicitly identifies which objects are referred to in the audio, enabling more structured audio-scene reasoning.
+Second, we propose an \textit{ii) Audio-Guided Attention} module that models the interactions between target candidates and mentioned objects, enhancing discrimination in cluttered 3D environments.
+To support benchmarking, we \textit{iii) synthesize audio descriptions for standard 3DVG datasets}, including ScanRefer, Sr3D, and Nr3D.
+Experimental results demonstrate that Audio-3DVG not only achieves new state-of-the-art performance in audio-based grounding, but also competes with text-based methods, highlight the promise of integrating spoken language into 3D vision tasks.

 \thefootnote{(*)} \thefootnote{\arabic{footnote}}